openhwgroup/cv32e40p/docs/source/sleep.rst

 ----------------------

 CV32E40P has an optional extension to enable its usage in a PULP Cluster in the PULP (Parallel Ultra Low Power) platform.
-This extension is enabled by setting the ``PULP_CLUSTER`` parameter to 1.
+This extension is enabled by setting the ``COREV_CLUSTER`` parameter to 1.
 The PULP platform is organized as clusters of multiple (typically 4 or 8) CV32E40P cores that share a tightly-coupled data memory, aimed at running digital signal processing applications efficiently.